 Also, Radio Haugaland uploads podcasts on Soundcloud and wanted to implement this feature in the app as well.

-It was one of the first projects for our team.
+Solution It was one of the first projects for our team.
 We teamed up with Radio Haugaland and held several meetings to discuss their vision and requirements.

 After that, we reached out for Fraunhofer IIS regarding the implementation of xHE-AAC streaming and got consultations from the codec provider.
 Based on their advice, we decided to use HTTP Live Streaming (HLS) by Apple to implement xHE-AAC support.
 The codec implementation required a lot of tuning by hand, but our expertise in streaming helped to successfully execute the project.